About the artwork

 Cornelis Springer belongs to the leading painters of Dutch Romanticism.
 He became a member of the Amsterdam painters collective Felix Meritis and won a gold medal for a painting of a church interior in 1847.
 He was awarded the Leopold order of Belgium in 1865, and in 1878 he was invited with Jozef Israëls to advise the Dutch Ministry of Public Affairs on the plans for the Rijksmuseum.

 He is known for paintings, etchings, and drawings, especially of city views and town scenes in which facades and staffage are bathed in warm sunlight.
-Springer often assigns a prominent place to 17th and 18th century buildings in his paintings.
-Sometimes this is in the form of an imaginative piece of architecture, but in most cases these were existing buildings in which people rediscovered their beauty in around 1850.
+Cornelis Springer often assigns a prominent place to 17th and 118th-century buildings in his paintings.
+Sometimes this is in the form of an imaginative piece of architecture, but in most cases, these were existing buildings in which people rediscovered their beauty in around 1850.
 Springer first made a detailed sketch of these buildings which he later reworked into a painting.

 He left about 650 works as a legacy.
-Amongst many the "Grote of Sinnt-Michaëlskerk in Zwolle" (1862), "Lübeck, stadhuis" (1885) and "De Delftse vaart en de Laurenskerk in Rotterdam".
+Amongst many the "Grote of Sint-Michaëlskerk in Zwolle" (1862), "Lübeck, Stadhuis" (1885) and "De Delftse vaart en de Laurenskerk in Rotterdam", Cityscape in Antwerp.